ventus-ag/documentation/content/products/compute/virtual-machines.md

 ## Associate/Disassociate Floating IP

 {{% notice note %}}
-ℹ️ This option is available only for VMs created in the internal network with an configured external Router.
+This option is available only for VMs created in the internal network with an configured external Router.
 {{% /notice %}}

 To associate Floating IP with the Virtual Machine, do the following: